KoobDS/elden-ring-armor-optimizer/README.md

 ## Results

-Method 1, "Lowest weight combination with 51+ poise," found these optimal results for the full game (descending by total power for tie-breaker):
+**Method 1**, "Lowest weight combination with 51+ poise," found these optimal results for the full game (descending by total power for tie-breaker):

 | Name                              | Slot       | Weight | Poise | Power     | Special |
 |-----------------------------------|-----------|--------|-------|-----------|---------|